moble/spherical_functions/ComparingConventions.md

 $z$-$x'$-$z''$

-Goldstein claims that this convention is widely used in celestial mechanics and applied mechanics, and frequently in molecular and solid-state physics.
+Goldstein (p.
+151) claims that this convention is widely used in celestial mechanics and applied mechanics, and frequently in molecular and solid-state physics.
+Goldstein also has an Appendix on the various conventions.

+## Shankar

-## Cohen-Tannoudji
+## Sakurai

 ## Wikipedia